Emotional self-regulation: Situation modification

 Situation modification involves efforts to modify a situation so as to change its emotional impact.
 Situation modification refers specifically to altering one's external, physical environment.
 Altering one's "internal" environment to regulate emotion is called cognitive change.
 Younger and older adults seem to also regulate their emotions through situation modification in differing ways that reflects what type of material they consume ranging from negative, neutral, and positive.
 Livingstone and Isaacowitz conducted research where they observed younger and older adults as they viewed different types of material and had the choice to skip what material they saw, and it came out that older adults are better able to regulate the negative material, focusing mainly on the positive, than the younger adults who still consumed positive material, but not as much modification.
-This showing that as we age, we gain a better understanding of situation modification and being able to emotionally self-regulate.
-Beyond individual situational strategies, structured psychotherapeutic approaches such as cognitive-behavioral therapy (CBT) have demonstrated effectiveness in improving emotion regulation by targeting maladaptive cognitive patterns and enhancing coping skills.
+This demonstrated that as we age, we gain a better understanding of situation modification and being able to emotionally self-regulate.
+Beyond individual situational strategies, structured psychotherapeutic approaches such as cognitive behavioral therapy (CBT) have demonstrated effectiveness in improving emotion regulation by targeting maladaptive cognitive patterns and enhancing coping skills.

 Examples of situation modification may include injecting humor into a speech to elicit laughter or extending the physical distance between oneself and another person.